usbalbin/CPP-GameEngine/README.md

 ## TODO:
 - Rename "Object" struct to "Mesh"

-- Make sure there is CPU-compute support and remove depricated "DebugRayTracer"
+- Remove depricated "DebugRayTracer"

-- Fix the window resize-functionality, currently crashing when using advancedRender
+- Fix the window resize-functionality currently wonky

 - Consider removing last run of the treeTraverser kernel with a modified version of the colorToPixel kernel.